-- Lifeforce Management Inc., which bills and collects your City's ambulance billing. - Regional Income Tax Agency, which collects your City's income taxes. - Cuyahoga County, which bills and collects your City's property taxes. - Ohio Department of Taxation, which collects and remits your Village's business net profit income taxes.
+- Lifeforce Management Inc., which bills and collects your City's ambulance billing. - Regional Income Tax Agency, which collects your City's income taxes. - Cuyahoga County, which bills and collects your City's property taxes.

 Please confirm to us that, to the best of your knowledge, the above listing is complete.